Irvin Pascal

 What got you into the arts?
 How did you become an artist?

-From a young age, I had an interest in learning how to master drawing the human figure, which I continued practicing until my late teens.
-In my early adult life, I started attending life drawing classes with the aim of becoming a portrait painter.
-Initially I studied architecture at university but in my mid-twenties, I started exploring abstraction as I wanted to develop an individual visual language that could offer a unique voice to the world.
-I regularly visited many museums and galleries to further my understanding of what it meant to be a contemporary artist and find inspiration. led me back into education and I graduated with a MA in Fine Art from the University of Brighton in 2017.
+From a young age, I was fascinated by mastering the human figure, and I drew constantly throughout my teens.
+In my early adulthood, I attended life-drawing classes with the aim of becoming a portrait painter.
+I initially studied architecture at university, but in my mid-twenties I began exploring abstraction, wanting to develop an individual visual language that could offer a unique voice to the world.
+I regularly visited museums and galleries to further my understanding of contemporary art and to find inspiration.
+This journey eventually led me back into education, and I completed an MA in Fine Art at the University of Brighton in 2017.

 You work across different media: painting, drawing, sculpture, performance and sound.
-Can you talk about the relationship between these different aspects of your work?
+Can you talk about the relationship between these different aspects of your practice?

-I like to work across different media as it enables more diversity to my creative output.
-I feel that all these mediums really bounce off each other as they all require a different use of the hand, which becomes the common ground between them.
-Through each medium, I can express my creative energies through meticulous attention to detail and mark-making.
-All these mediums follow the process of traditional art production in the sense that in the beginning there is drawing, which leads to painting which, transforms into sculpture, which can be involved in a performed and accepts the reverberance of sound.
-There is a physically to all of my work.
+Working across different media brings diversity to my creative output.
+Each medium requires a different use of the hand, and that physicality becomes the common thread running through them all.
+Whether I’m drawing, painting, sculpting or working with sound, I channel my creative energy through meticulous attention to detail and mark-making.
+All of these mediums follow the process of traditional art production: drawing leads to painting, which can transform into sculpture, which can then be performed or integrated with sound.
+There is a strong physicality to all of my work.

 Your works are characterised by a rich and vibrant palette, can you tell us about your use of colour and form?

 I am drawn to the effect that colour has on the psyche.
-I like to use colour in way that references the way that music is composed—where bright colours represent the major scale and more sombre colours represent the minor scale.
-I intuitively select colours and balance them against each other.
-My compositions are constructed in sections that are comprised of primary shapes.
-I take my time to find the right balance between symmetry and asymmetry.
+I like to use colour in a way that mirrors musical composition—where bright colours represent the major scale and more sombre colours represent the minor scale.
+My colour choices are intuitive; I balance them carefully against one another.
+Structurally, my compositions are built in sections made up of primary shapes.
+I take my time finding the right balance between symmetry and asymmetry.

 Can you talk about the subjects in your figurative works?
 Where does your imagery come from?

-The subjects in my figurative works have come from memories of individuals who captivated me through their actions and personalities.
-Sometimes strangers and sometimes people I have maintained friendships with over the years.
-A selection of my figurative works were drawn from mobile phone pictures that I took during my travels to LA and Jamaica.
-I had no intention of translating the photos into paintings or drawings.
+The subjects in my figurative works often come from memories of individuals who captivated me through their actions or personalities—sometimes strangers and sometimes people I have maintained friendships with over the years.
+Several works are based on mobile phone photos taken during travels to LA and Jamaica.
+I never intended for those images to become artworks.
 I just took them in the moment because I felt the urgency and inspiration to record the imagery in front of me.
-It is how a lot of us function today; in the everyday we have the ability to capture images of sceneries and friends with the touch of a button on our phones.
-I love this immediacy and like to evoke this in the mark making I use when representing these images in paint.
+Today we all feel this immediacy and we have the ability to document our surroundings with a quick tap.
+I enjoy translating that spontaneity and re-interpreting these images in paint.

 What are your main sources of inspiration?

 My main source of inspiration is the natural world around me.
 I spend a lot of time drifting through the Sussex landscape in my car, being immersed in fields of pure greenery in a variety of hues underneath the uninterrupted blue sky of the countryside.
-These colours of the landscape often find their way into my work.
-Being based near the coast, the sea is another major source of inspiration for me, especially at night-time.
-The blackness of the sky above the illuminated seascape inspires the depth of the deep tones I like to use.
+Those colours often find their way into my work.
+Being based near the coast, the sea is another major source of inspiration, especially at night-time.
+The blackness of the sky above the illuminated seascape inspires the depth of the darker tones I like to use.

 What do you hope to capture and convey through your work?

-I am interested in the potentially therapeutic effects of form and composition and I hope that my works can have a restorative effect on the viewer.
+I’m interested in the potentially therapeutic effects of form and composition.
+I hope my works can have a restorative impact on viewers.
 I relate the formal arrangement of my works to scenarios that one might experience when moving through life.
-My abstract works in particular convey intellectual ideas about space and colour—I construct these works as if they are balanced musical scores, taking the viewer on a journey of highs and lows.
+My abstract pieces in particular convey intellectual ideas about space and colour.
+I construct them like balanced musical scores, taking the viewer on a journey of highs and lows.

 Who are the artists who have inspired you the most?